Skip to Main Content

 Printer- Joe Christensen Printing, Inc. (JCI)

-Our printer, Joe Christensen Printing, Inc. (JCI), processes the files submitted by the editors:
+Our printer, Joe Christensen Printing, Inc. (JCI):

-• Creates and provides technical assistance for formatting macros
+• Creates journals' formatting macros

 • Printing and fulfillment of journals to subscribers and author offprints to publishing authors